 “When they tore down the old Mile High Stadium in Denver, that was a steel stadium and there wasn’t a lot of concrete in that,” Perko said.
 “They took all the steel scrap from the stadium, brought it down here and we melted it and rolled it into rail for the Denver Light Rail System.
 They tore the stadium down in 2002 and anything we could use, we bought from them.”

-Perko is a fourth-generation steelworker; both of his great-grandfathers worked at the mill.
+Perko is a fourth-generation steelworker; both of his grandfathers and two of his great-grandfathers worked at the mill.

 Perko has vast knowledge of the history of the Evraz Pueblo steel mill despite being a relatively young 37 years old.
 He was born in raised in Pueblo, and moved away from “Steel City” for eight years after high school to attend the Colorado School of Mines in Golden, Colorado.
 He studied mining engineering with an emphasis on explosive engineering at the at the prestigious specialty school.